 You've heard powerful stories and learned from experts about how literacy impacts important aspects of everyday life.

 Now, hear from Michael Perry, a New York Times bestselling author, humorist, playwright, and radio show host from New Auburn, Wisconsin.

-He will share how life experiences shaped him along his journey and the importance of sharing our stories.
-Ask questions of this great Wisconsin storyteller.
+He shares how life experiences shaped him along his journey and the importance of sharing our stories.
 Learn more about Michael Perry at https://sneezingcow.com/.